Wellington Regional Hospital rolls out antibody testing

 "We are finding that a significant number of people want to know if they have been exposed to the virus in the past," said Dr. Adam Bromberg, medical director of Wellington Physicians Urgent Care.

-Dr. Bromberg said the overall population that has been exposed to coronavirus likely to be a lot higher than expected.
+Bromberg says the overall population that has been exposed to coronavirus likely to be a lot higher than expected.

 Wellington Physicians Urgent Care at Palomino Park is one of several facilities across the state offering COVID-19 antibody testing.